frolovlife/GamepadViewer-Skins/README.md

 ## How to use with OBS Studio, StreamLabs etc.

 1. Choose the controller skin you want to display on your stream below.
-2. Copy the OBS link with or without mapping, as needed.<br>*Some controllers, such as the 8BitDo M30, don't have analog sticks, but their D-pad functions as the left stick.
+2. Copy the link for OBS Studio with or without mapping, as needed.<br>*Some controllers, such as the 8BitDo M30, don't have analog sticks, but their D-pad functions as the left stick.
 To ensure proper operation with these controllers, use the link with mapping.*
 3. Create a Browser source on the scene in OBS Studio.
-4. Paste the copied link into the Browser source address bar and click «OK».
+4. Paste the copied link into the Browser source URL field and click «OK».
 > [!NOTE]
 > All links for OBS Studio are designed for the first player's controller.
 To display the second, third, or fourth player's controller, replace `p=1` in the link with `p=2`, `p=3`, or `p=4` respectively.